Fire Protection

 Flow Rate Measurement

 If you’re looking for detailed information about the maintenance of a fire hydrant, visit our complete guide to Fire Hydrants.
 This guide gives full details on what a fire hydrant is and how it works.
-In then dives into the detail with flow rates explained and how maintenance and flow testing actually work.
-It gives a step by step guide so you know what to expect when you book your fire hydrant service.
+It then dives into the details with flow rates explained and how maintenance and flow testing actually work.
+It gives a step-by-step guide so you know what to expect when you book your fire hydrant service.

 How Often Should Fire Hydrants Be Serviced?